0:00

 • Second: The second of your timestamp.
 Defaults to 00.

-• Timezone: The timezone which your timestamp will be based on.
-All GMT timezones are available and defaults to GMT.
+• Timezone: The timezone on which your timestamp will be based.
+All GMT timezones are available and default to GMT.

 • Format: The format (style) of your timestamp.
 The options are short time, long time, short date, long date, short date and time, long date and time, and relative time.
 If none is selected, the bot will post all styles.